MSDEVMTL/GlobalAzureBootcamp2018/Step3/README.md

 ![sampling][sampling]

-Let's change the current data sampling to select the amount of sampling at 12.5%.
-From the Application Insights blade, select the **Usage and estimation cost** option (1).
+Let's change the current data sampling to To select the amount of sampling 12.5%.
+From Application Insights blade, select the **Usage and estimation cost** option (1).
 Then on the click  **Data sampling**.
 Now change it to 12.5%.

-This option can be changed at anytime.
-So you can bring it back to 100% and trying to understand a bug in production.
+This option can be change at anytime.
+So you can bring it back to 100% and trying to undestand a bug in production.

 ## Keep the data

+Let mention in the introduction slide, all information collected by Application Insghts will by saved in Azure for 90 days.
+After that that data will be deleted.
+A good way to keep all the collected data is to configure a continuous export.
+The nice thing about it is tha tit's very easy to do.
+Click on the **Continuous Export** option (4).

 ### Reference